SilentComics/Strip/README.md

 WIP WordPress-Theme-for-Silent-Comics
 =================================

-Not ready for production yet, but you can download the ZIP file to test the theme.
+Not ready for production yet, but you are welcome to test the theme.

 ![screenshot](http://silentcomics.com/images/screenshot.png)